Near-critical supernova outflows and their neutrino signatures

+We note parenthetically that the density feature at the edge of the hot bubble, known as the \textit{contact discontinuity}, is treated here in the adiabatic approximation for neutrino oscillations following multi-D simulations that find that this discontinuity may be washed out partially or completely due to instabilities \cite{Tomas:2004gr}.
+Possible effects of turbulent density fluctuations in this region deserve a separate exploration.

-\oursection{Neutrino signatures} The overall conclusion of this analysis is that the existence and properties of the termination shock offer a sensitive probe of the physical conditions inside the exploding star.
-What are the corresponding neutrino signatures of this physics?
-Fig.~\ref{fig:dunespectra} shows two spectra that could be observed in the DUNE-like 40 kt liquid argon detector, with and without the termination shock, for profiles from \cite{Arcones:2006}.
-The oscillation calculation includes 3-flavor matter effects as well as collective neutrino oscillations \cite{Duan:2010} computed in multi-energy, multi-angle, spherically symmetric approach \cite{Duan:2010bf}.
-Normal mass hierarchy is assumed, as seems to be favored by the latest oscillation data from T2K \cite{Abe:2017vif, Dunne:2020} and NOvA experiments \cite{Acero:2019ksn, Himmel:2020}, as reflected in global fits \cite{Esteban:2018azc,salas:2020}.
-The signal is simulated using the SNOwGLoBES \cite{Snowglobes:2018} package and integrated from 2.2 to 3.2 seconds.
-The Figure shows that the impact of the shock on the detectable signal could have 5-sigma statistical significance for a source at 3 kpc.
-Details of the calculations and the analysis strategies will be discussed elsewhere.
+The calculation assumes a DUNE-like 40 kt liquid argon detector, with parameters from \cite{Arcones:2006,Huedepohl:2009wh}.
+The oscillation calculation assumes the normal mass hierarchy, as seems to be favored by the latest oscillation data from T2K \cite{Abe:2017vif, Dunne:2020} and NOvA experiments \cite{Acero:2019ksn, Himmel:2020}, as reflected in global fits \cite{Esteban:2018azc,salas:2020}.
+The signal is simulated using the SNOwGLoBES \cite{Snowglobes:2018} package, assuming a DUNE-like 40 kt liquid argon detector.

+In addition to the MSW matter effects, the calculation includes collective neutrino oscillations~\cite{Duan:2006an}.
+The latter are computed in a 3-flavor, multi-energy, multi-angle, spherically symmetric approach (similar to \cite{Duan:2010bf}).
+The choice of the neutrino spectra~\cite{Keil:2002in} creates a characteristic split feature~\cite{Duan:2006jv} at the high energy of $\sim30$ MeV~\cite{Dasgupta:2009mg,Friedland:2010sc}.
+As seen in the figure, the split feature can actually be revealed by the passage of the shocks.

+Further details on the model input, oscillation physics, and analysis methods will be presented in~\cite{paper2}.
+As will be explained in that paper, for a typical galactic distance of 10 kpc, and given sufficiently good energy resolution, the modulation signal can have a $5\sigma$ significance.
+Thus, the signal of the shock not only has a unique character, but is well within the reach of observability.